 Our Pre-School is Term Time only but with the option to sign up for our Holiday Scheme, which runs throughout the school holidays.
 Fees for attendance at the Holiday Scheme are available on request.

-Our Nursery is open all year round (51 weeks) with the option to be Term Time only or Full Time.
+Our Nursery is open all year round (50 weeks) with the options of Term Time only or Full Time.

 How are fees charged?